GIUNKHOAILANG/Supplier-Cost-and-Lead-Time-Analysis/README.md

 **Key formula techniques deployed:**

 - **Nested IF for classification.** Health Flag (`=IF(I2<85,"At Risk",IF(I2<92,"Monitor","OK"))`) and Cost Band (four-tier nested IF on unit cost) classify every row at the source so downstream sheets can simply count or filter on these flags.
-- **AVERAGEIFS / COUNTIFS / SUMIFS for cross-tab aggregation.** The Category Summary sheet recreates a PivotTable as live formulas - every Category × Tier combination and every Country × Tier combination computes six metrics independently.
+- **AVERAGEIFS / COUNTIFS / SUMIFS for cross-tab aggregation.** The Category Summary sheet recreates a PivotTable as live formulas.
+Every Category × Tier combination and every Country × Tier combination computes six metrics independently.
 - **VLOOKUP with exact match and IFERROR fallback.** The lookup card uses a single input cell to drive twelve VLOOKUP formulas, each pulling a different column from the fact table.
 - **AVERAGEIF for single-criterion roll-ups.** The Category Manager block on the lookup card and most of the dashboard tables use AVERAGEIF / SUMIF / COUNTIF for simple one-condition aggregates.
 - **Anchored input cells for scenario modelling.** Four `$C$6`-style absolute references propagate cost-shock, lead-time, and buffer inputs into the scenario columns; changing one input cell recomputes the whole model.